wp-plugins/sliderly/readme.txt

 1. The drag-and-drop, ajax-ified management interface.

 == Changelog ==

+= 1.0.19 =
+Add multiple files at once! - Thanks to Mike Jolley - http://mikejolley.com/2012/12/using-the-new-wordpress-3-5-media-uploader-in-plugins/
+Fix where the Sliderly sidebar only showed 10 latest slideshows (limit is now 100).

+= 1.0.18 =
+Added donate button =) and unique ID for each slide.
+The ID is `sliderly_{sliderly_id}_{slide_index}`.

 = 1.0.17 =
 Added support for HTML slides, fade transition for slideshows, and slideshow slide duration.
 Also added "How do I use Sliderly?" in the admin panel.